 You can find out if you have gap insurance by checking your declarations page which lists the coverage included in your policy.
 You may be able to access both documents online or confirm your coverage information by calling your insurance provider directly.

-Most insurers offer gap insurance as coverage you can choose to add when you buy your policy.
+Most major insurers offer gap insurance as coverage you can choose to add when you buy your policy.
 If you don't have it already and you finance or lease a new car, you can add gap insurance on to your policy when you update it.

 You can make additions to your policy and coverage amounts, as well as add additional drivers or new vehicles to your policy by contacting your insurance company over the phone or online.
 Many major insurance companies also have an app, allowing you to access and modify your policy at any time.